Right-In/Rightbot/README.md

 # Rightbot
-Allow to interact with twitch chat via sockets and IRC May contain some cool features like getting a temperature measurement from a multimeter
+Allow to interact with twitch chat via sockets and IRC.\n May contain some cool features like getting a temperature measurement from a multimeter.